io2-2021-wed-brodka/G_Backend/README.md

 docker run -t salty-bikes
 ```

+Internal documentation of endpoints is available as [swagger](https://127.0.0.1:8000/swagger/).

 ## How to contribute

 Given an issue, create a branch named `{feat,bug,chore}/<jira-issue-id>-some-meaningful-name` (e.g. `feat/70-rented-bike-list`) and a PR to `main` branch.